What We Do

 It has created a new model that provides real-world learning experiences for students and connects them with journalists who reinforce these lessons by drawing on their own experiences and on recent examples from the news media.

-In May 2016, NLP launched the checkology™ virtual classroom, a cutting-edge e-learning platform that is the culmination of our experience with classroom, after-school and digital programs.
-As of January 2017, more than 2,000 teachers in all 50 states and the District of Columbia had registered to use the platform in their classes, serving almost 220,000 students.
+In May 2016, NLP launched the checkology® virtual classroom, a cutting-edge e-learning platform that is the culmination of our experience with classroom, after-school and digital programs.
+As of February 2018, more than 11,700 teachers in all 50 states, the District of Columbia, three U.S. territories and 86 countries have registered to use the platform, serving more than 1.78 million students.

 The virtual classroom incorporates many of the best practices in e-learning, including self-pacing, personalization, blended and experiential learning, rich formative assessment, teacher feedback and remediation, points and digital badges.
 It also includes a class discussion area where students share and comment on work, reflect on key questions and initiate their own conversations about the news and information they encounter in their daily lives.